alibaba/xquic/docs/API.md

 Array of headers.

 #### count
-header count of headers.
+Number of headers.

 #### capacity
-capacity of headers.
+Capacity of headers.

 #### total_len
 Sum of the length of names and values in headers array.